-Demand for our insulation products and services is driven by new single-family residential and multi-family home construction, commercial construction, remodeling and repair activity, and the growing need for energy efficiency.
-Being a leader in both installation and distribution allows us to reach a broader set of customers more effectively, regardless of their size or geographic location within the U.S. We recognize that competition for the installation and sale of insulation and other building products occurs in localized geographic markets throughout the country, and, as such, our operating model is based on our geographically diverse branches building and maintaining local customer relationships.
+Demand for our insulation products and services is driven by new single-family residential and multi-family home construction, commercial and industrial construction, residential remodel and repair activity, commercial and industrial maintenance and repair, and the growing need for more energy efficient homes, commercial structures, and industrial plants.
+Being a leader in both insulation installation and specialty distribution allows us to reach a broader set of customers more effectively.
+We recognize that competition for the installation and sale of insulation and other building material products occurs in localized geographic markets in the U.S. and Canada, and, as such, our operating model is based on geographically diverse branches along with building and maintaining local customer relationships.
 At the same time, our local operations benefit from centralized functions such as purchasing, information technology, sales and marketing support, and credit and collections.